srfoster65/arg_init/readme.md

 Would result in app.arg1 being assigned a value from the environment variable ARG1 of "hello world".

 The same program can be launched from another python program, utilising any env configured paramerters.
-In the example below, arg1 is defined to be 99, but if this were omitted (or None) then arg1 would be initialised from an environment variable if that existed, or fall back to a default value of None.
+In the example below, arg1 is defined to be 99, but if an env ARG1 were set then arg1 would be initialised with that value.

 ```python
 from my_app import MyApp